Protecting Your Jewelry With Jewelers Mutual

 How safe is your jewelry?
 Where do you keep it when you’re not wearing it?
 Is it really safe in your home?
 Austin’s Fine Jewelry recommends personal jewelry insurance with Jewelers Mutual.

-Security for your jewelry and other valuables in your home is a matter of attitude; realize that all neighborhoods are vulnerable to burglaries.
-Your home could be a target if a thief feels you have valuables worth stealing and there’s easy access to your valuables.
+Realizing all neighborhoods are vulnerable to burglaries, security for your jewelry and other valuables in your home is a matter of attitude.
+Your home could be a target if a thief feels you have valuables worth stealing and there’s easy access to them.

 Surprisingly, most burglaries occur during the day, not at night.
-Burglaries also are more frequent when doors and windows are unlocked, whether or not people are at home.
-Think about this: How easy would it be for a burglar to slip into your home unnoticed and steal your valuables if you were occupied in another part of the house, outside in the garden, or mowing the lawn?
+Burglaries also are more frequent when doors and windows are unlocked.
+So, how easy would it be for a burglar to slip into your home unnoticed and steal your valuables if you were occupied in another part of the house, outside in the garden, or mowing the lawn?
 It could only take a minute!

-- Install good locks on your doors and windows and establish family procedures for locking them.
-Most burglaries would be eliminated if people had properly locked doors and windows.
-When practical, keep your doors locked at all times, and always when you leave.
-If you have children who need quick entry, consider having them use a back door or a door that is routinely monitored.
+- When practical, keep doors and windows locked and always when you leave.
+If you have children who need quick entry, consider having them use a back door or a routinely monitored door.

 - Remove your jewelry and place it in a safe location before gardening, playing sports, or performing difficult chores around your home.

 - Never trust putting jewelry in your pockets.
 Even pockets with zippers can be susceptible to opening.